 - Servas.
 This international peace association has matched travelers to hosts for more than 50 years.
 Today, it operates in more than 100 countries.
 There’s an annual membership fee of $25 to $85, but that’s less than the cost of one night in a hotel in many places.
 For info on joining, click on the Web page for your country.

-To stay in touch while you’re traveling, or while you’re driving to work, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
+To stay in touch while you’re traveling, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
 You need to have a specific type of phone, but how are you gonna argue with free?
 For details, see “How to Get Free Cellphone Service.”